 At Drs.
-Timothy Ross & Susan Chmiel, we know how important balancing daily oral care with regular six-month dental checkups in Franklin, Wisconsin is to a lifetime of healthy smiles.
+Susan Chmiel & Rachel Bohn, we know how important balancing daily oral care with regular six-month dental checkups in Franklin, Wisconsin is to a lifetime of healthy smiles.
 And since nothing is as elemental as cleaning your teeth, today we are sharing some brushing basics for you to enjoy.
 Let’s begin!

 Tip #1 Don’t use hard-bristles when you brush your teeth.
 Soft bristles effectively loosen oral debris and plaque from under the gums and teeth without irritating gum tissue or stressing tooth enamel.